JoumanaE/chat/README.md

-# chat is a simple app that allows users to chat using socket.io & node.js
+<p> # chat is a simple app that allows users to chat using socket.io & node.js </p>
-# N.B: This is version 0.1, for now the app simply allows distinguishes 2 users and the UI is very simple.
+<p> # N.B: This is version 0.1, for now the app simply allows and distinguishes 2 users.
+The UI is very simple. </p>